This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-3. Shine your old China Dish Set
+3. Get Your Old China Dish Set to Shine

 Just soak them in the sink or some vessel filled with warm water and a ½ cup of borax.
 Leave them for at least 30 minutes.
 Remove and then wash as usual.

 Note: Don’t scrub the dishes as it may cause scratches.

 4. Grout Cleaner

 You can easily clean grout using borax.
-All you need to do is make a thick paste by using 1 part borax, to 2 part baking soda and then adding enough vinegar.
-Apply this to grout using a soft brush and let it sit for 15-20 minutes.
+All you need to do is make a thick paste by using 1 parts borax, 2 parts baking soda, and then adding enough vinegar.
+Apply this on grout using a soft brush and let it sit for 15-20 minutes.

-5. Make an all-purpose cleaner
+5. Make an All-purpose Cleaner

 Thanks to its cleaning properties, Borax makes a great all-purpose cleaner.
 All you need to do is to mix 3 Tbsp of borax and 1 cup of vinegar with 3 cups of warm water to make an all-purpose cleaner.

-6. Effective against rust (on pans, appliances, tiles, or almost anything)
+6. Effective Against Rust (on pans, appliances, tiles, or almost anything)

-Mix 1 cup of warm water and 2 tablespoons of lemon juice with 1 cup of borax.
-A thick paste will be formed.
-Apply it on the rusted area and leave it for 15-20 minutes.
+Mix 1 cup of warm water and 2 tablespoons of lemon juice with 1 cup borax.
+Apply the paste to the rusted area and leave it for 15-20 minutes.

-7. Clean brushes and combs easily
+7. Clean Brushes and Combs Easily

-8. Cleaning the fridge
+8. Cleaning the Fridge

 Borax is a multi-purpose cleaner and works well in cleaning your refrigerator.

 Dip a clean cloth or sponge in this solution and wipe the shelves of the fridge.
-It removes any dried up food stain or any leftovers easily.
+It removes any dried-up food stains or any leftovers easily.

 So whether you want to clean the spilled food in the refrigerator or just give it a good clean, this solution is worth trying.
 Another benefit of using borax is that it is a natural disinfectant.

 Note: Before using it on the stain, make sure that the paint doesn’t come off by testing it on some region of the wall.

-11. Use borax to clean the windows
+11. Use Borax to Clean the Windows

 You can also clean and wipe the windows with a rag or sponge dipped in this solution.
 Repeat the process with a solution of equal parts of vinegar and water.
 Wipe it dry and you will have clean windows in no time.

 Cleaning the toilet is a headache.
-Isn’t it?
 But you will be surprised to see that borax makes it so easy to clean the toilet.
-All you need to do is to empty one cup of borax in the pot and add a ½ cup of vinegar to it.
+All you need to do is to sprinkle borax in the pot and add ½ cup of vinegar to it.

 Borax acts on the grime and the dirt accumulated in the toilet.
 It deals with all of the dirt layers and yellowish color accumulated.
 Vinegar assists borax in the cleaning process and improves its efficiency.

 You may also like 31 all-time best house-cleaning tips that work like magic.

-13. Clean showers and tubs
+13. Clean Showers and Tubs